 git clone http://github.com/Geomatys/geotoolkit.git

-The mercurial clone will contain both the repository with the fully history (in the hidden .hg/ directory) and the working copy comprised of all the code files visible in the root directory.
-The Mercurial wiki explains how to use the tool for local version control and distributed collaboration.
+The Git clone will contain both the repository with the fully history (in the hidden .git/ directory) and the working copy comprised of all the code files visible in the root directory.

 Geotk is built using the Maven 2 software project management tool using the command: